Bacteria on household items

 Imagine everywhere your fingers have been.
 Now imagine all those germs and bacteria harbouring on, and within, your desktop keyboard.
 Apparently, researchers have found that your keyboard contains 400 times more bacteria than your average toilet seat.
 Oh, not to mention a few drug-resistant bacteria that can last up to 24 hours too.

-Same applies to your laptop keyboard.
+The same applies to your laptop keyboard.
 In fact, your laptop’s keyboard might be even worse considering how often you use it outside the confines of your home.

 How to clean: Wipe and disinfect them regularly, not forgetting to go under the keys if you can, and wash hands after use.